 Home School Music Association

 Phil Benson was a student in the HSMA during its first full year in 1993 – playing his cello in what we used to call the Home School Band.
 From 1994 to 1998 he played in our first orchestra, the Home School Orchestra.
 He went on to study Music Education at Central Michigan University before returning to HSMA as a substitute conductor from 2006 to 2008.
 Mr. Benson taught band, orchestra, and choir in Arizona for three years and has been active in his church choirs and in community orchestras since 1996.
-He serves as the string program director and conducted the Senior Orchestra from 2011 to 2018.
+He serves as the string program director and works with the Senior Orchestra.

 Jim Butler was chosen two times to participate in the Michigan Youth Arts Festival, earned his Bachelor of Music degree in Music Education from Michigan State University, where he studied Euphonium with the legendary Leonard Falcone.
 Mr. Butler taught band for six years prior to joining HSMA, has directed church choir since 1982, and is also a private music teacher.
 He is chair of the HSMA band program and does extensive music writing and arranging for the organization.
 Mr. Butler has conducted Symphonic Band since 2000.

-Kara Damon is an HSMA alumnus who has played clarinet since joining HSMA in 2001.
-She was selected to participate in the MYAF honors band in 2012.
-She has also been an accompanist for both the Bel Canto Chorale and the Chancel Choir.
-Miss.
-Damon teaches piano and clarinet and has been conducting with HSMA since 2015.
+Kara Damon started playing the clarinet as a student in HSMA in 2001.
+In 2012 she was selected to participate in the Michigan Youth Arts Festival honors band.
+Since graduating, she has been an accompanist for both the Bel Canto Chorale and the Chancel Choir and began conducting for HSMA in 2015.
+Miss Damon teaches piano, clarinet, and voice.

 Ian Dufrin was a student and alumnus participant in HSMA.
 He was the 2013 Artist Circle performer and has taught music as a private instructor since 2009.
 He enjoys playing many other instruments and has played in many different musical groups and events.
 He began conducting at HSMA in the fall of 2017.